 For a live-streamer, subscribers are king.
-Donations are great, but nothing beats a consistent, monthly sub paycheck.
+Donations and affiliate earnings are great, but nothing beats a consistent, monthly sub paycheck.

 But what if we told you a subscriber is worth more on Facebook Gaming and YouTube than on Twitch?